-Treatment for irregularities in mental health have evolved over the years.
+Treatment for irregularities in mental health has evolved over the years.
 Aside from prescribed medication, forms of behavioural therapy have consistently been used to assist individuals struggling with mental health disorders.
 One such form of treatment that has gained traction over the years is Ecotherapy.
-Ecotherapy is a form of therapeutic treatment which involves outdoor activities in nature.
-These activities are led by certified mental health professionals who offer support, focus and guidance.
+Ecotherapy is a form of therapeutic treatment that involves outdoor activities in nature.
+These activities are led by certified mental health professionals who offer support, focus, and guidance.
 The core principle of ecotherapy is based on exploring and appreciating the natural world which in turn positively impacts one’s mental health.

 Also read: Does travel help in improving mental health?

 The Science Of Ecotherapy

 Research over the years has highlighted how a natural environment boosts both physical and mental well-being.
 A systematic review looked at how natural environments benefitted health.
 The results showed that activities like walking or running in a public park can reduce stress, and improve both wellbeing and self-esteem.

 Ecotherapy sessions often follow a structure that involves types of talking therapy like cognitive behavioural therapy (CBT).
 A group of researchers at the University of Essex found that in a group of people battling depression, 90 percent felt a higher level of self-esteem after a walk through a country park.
 Further, almost three-quarters reported feeling less depressed.
 Another survey by the same team of researchers found that 94 percent of people with mental illnesses believed that being out amidst nature put them in a more positive mood.